tributech-solutions/tributech-docs/README.md

 ## Deployment

-Deployment is triggered automatically through a Github Action when a push to the master branch is registered.
+Deployment needs to be triggered manually as otherwise we will always override older versions of the documentation.
+See below for details!

 ## Updating a specific version